pyroscope/pyrocore/docs/usage-cli-tools.rst

     Note that unlike with ‘dupes’, the scope here is only the current result set, not *all* loaded items.

+See :ref:`rtcontrol-alter` for a practical example using this.

 .. warning::